 - Fail Parent if this task fails: Please check mark this option.
 If this Command Task fails, then it will fail the workflow.

 Within the Commands Tab, you have to provide the command that you are going to use in this workflow.
 Please click on the New button to add a new command

-We renamed the field as the Copy Command.
-Next, click on the Arrow to add the command
+We renamed the field the Copy Command.
+Next, click on the Arrow to add the command.

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.